There is a long-standing debate over breastfeeding vs formula, and it will probably always be this way.

 Baby Eats What you Eat

-Your baby eats what you eat/drink, in a manner of speaking.
+Your baby eats what you eat or drink, in a manner of speaking.

-This means you have to watch certain foods that make your baby gassy, and alcohol is a major no-no.
+This means you have to watch certain foods that make your baby gassy, and alcohol isn't a good idea, unless you pump and dump.

 This isn’t necessarily a negative thing, but just something to remember.